 11. Haight and Ashbury I had always imagined what it would be like to grow up in the 60's, and the Haight invited me to be a flower child, if only for an afternoon.
 We strolled around vintage shops, coffeehouses and parks and spread some peace, love and happiness...and money.
 This stroll also caused us to be late for an event we had tickets for later that night.
 I don't think I'd make a very good hippie.

 12. Golden Gate Park After leaving Haight and Ashbury, we checked out Golden Gate Park.
-We passed ponds, gardens, beautiful bridges, a carousel, a Japanese tea garden, Strawberry Hill, buffalo and some absolutely insane people.
+We passed ponds, gardens, beautiful bridges, a carousel, a Japanese tea garden, Strawberry Hill, buffalo and some pretty peculiar people.

 Your turn- Please share your favourite things to do and, if you met an interesting stranger, be sure to tell us about them in the comments sections below.